hexops/mach/glfw/README.md

 ## Contributing

-Contributions are very welcome.
-If possible, please send pull requests to [the main repository](https://github.com/hexops/mach/tree/main/glfw) and once merged the change will get sync'd here.
+Contributions are very welcome, but pull requests must be sent to [the main repository](https://github.com/hexops/mach/tree/main/glfw) to avoid some complex merge conflicts we'd get by accepting contributions in both repositories.
+Once the changes are merged there, they'll get sync'd to this repository automatically.

 We track the latest stable release of GLFW, if you need a newer version we can start a development branch / figure that out - just open an issue.